The Most Influential Latin Rock Bands Of All Time | National Hispanic Heritage Month

 Country: Argentina

-Soda Stereo is an alternative rock, post-punk, new wave and experimental rock band from Buenos Aires, Argentina.
-In 1982, the band was formed by Gustavo Cerati (lead vocals and guitar), Zeta Bosio (bass and vocals) and Charly Alberti (percussion.)
+Soda Stereo is a legendary band from Buenos Aires, Argentina, known for pioneering alternative rock, post-punk, new wave, and experimental rock in the Latin American music scene.
+Formed in 1982, the band consisted of Gustavo Cerati (lead vocals and guitar), Zeta Bosio (bass and backing vocals), and Charly Alberti (drums and percussion).

 Soda Stereo - De Musica Ligera (the last concert)

-The band is considered a cult for the Spanish rock era of the 80s and 90s and Gustavo Cerati soon became one of the biggest Spanish rock idols of all time.
-The band even created English versions of some of their most famous songs.
+The band is regarded as a cultural icon of the Spanish rock era of the 1980s and 1990s, with their music defining a generation.
+Gustavo Cerati emerged as one of the most legendary Spanish rock idols of all time, celebrated for his powerful vocals, poetic lyricism, and masterful guitar work.
+Soda Stereo's influence extended beyond Spanish-speaking audiences, as they even created English versions of some of their most famous songs, showcasing their ambition to bridge cultures and reach global audiences.

-The night of May 15, 2010, after the concert at the Simón Bolívar University auditorium, Gustavo suffered from cerebral ischemia and was hospitalized at the La Trinidad Teaching Medical Center, he suffered a stroke that left him in a coma for four years until his death.
+On the night of May 15, 2010, after performing a concert at the Simón Bolívar University auditorium in Caracas, Venezuela, Gustavo Cerati suffered a cerebral ischemia and was immediately hospitalized at the La Trinidad Teaching Medical Center.
+Tragically, he suffered a stroke that left him in a coma for four years.
+Despite the hopes and prayers of his fans and loved ones, Gustavo passed away on September 4, 2014, leaving behind an indelible legacy as one of the greatest icons in the history of Spanish rock music.

 Their most popular songs: “De Música Ligera,” “En La Ciudad De La Furia,” “Persiana Americana,” “Trátame Suavemente,” “Té Para Tres.”